htlin222/garden/content/terms used to describe patients with delirium.md

 ---
 title: terms used to describe patients with delirium
 ---
-# terms used to describe patients with delirium
+s used to describe patients with delirium

 encephalopathy
 acute brain failure